ewclide/lineBar/README.md

 ### Description

-	it allow to make binding two fields of the two objects.
+	it allow define range of values
-	Bind function also can change value or values bofere writing to the fields (modify) and appoint callbacks (trigger)

 ### Agruments